The Voice Georgia season 5: Blind auditions

 The blind auditions were aired on 8, 15, 22 and 29 December 2022.
 In each audition, an artist sings their piece in front of the coaches, whose chairs are facing the audience.
 If a coach is interested to further work with the artist, they press their button to face the contestant.
 If a singular coach presses the button, the artist automatically becomes part of their team, and if multiple coaches turn they will compete for the artist, who will decide which team they will join.
 The artists who qualified for the battles round from each show are shown below.
+Among them, there were three contestants who previously auditioned successfully in the previous season: Anka Tatarashvili and Luka Niavadze (who both joined Team Stephane), and Salome Tsintsadze (who joined Team Salio).